 Extend Asset Useful Life

 Why refresh your hardware when there’s nothing wrong with the asset?
 Understand that manufacturer production cycles are less about improvements in technology or addressing product deterioration than they are about maintaining profitability.
-With 3rd party hardware support, you can keep your asset in place and operating for years to come.
+With third party server hardware maintenance, storage hardware maintenance, and network hardware maintenance, you can keep your asset in place and operating for years to come.